rossmacarthur/fudge/README.md

 # fudge

 Oh Fudge!
-A full-featured error and logging library for Go.
+A straight-forward error and logging library for Go.

 ## License